jess/brownwebdesign/app/posts/2014-04-07-000000-groking-conferences.markdown

 started will evolve further.
 Hopefully several cool projects will come my way via a referral from a fellow groker!

-So, my final consclusion is: conferences are worth it.
-You can't go to them all, but selective choose at least several a year to attend and it'll be worth your trip!
+So, my final conclusion is: conferences are worth it.
+You can't go to them all, but selectively choose at least several a year to attend and it'll be worth your trip!